reactive-python/reactpy/docs/source/faq.rst

 questions and answers.

-Do UI components run server-side?
+Do UI components run client-side?
 ---------------------------------

 No. The layout is constructed, and components are executed, server-side in Python.
 Only